nsakaimbo/material-loading-indicator/README.md

         }(CABasicAnimation(keyPath: "strokeStart"))
 ```

-It's a minor tweak, but makes the declaration a lot more elegant to read (and to type).
+It's a minor tweak, but makes the declaration a lot more elegant to read (and to write).
 Apparently, the iOS community thought so too - enough to get [re-tweeted](https://twitter.com/nick_skmbo/status/735109452827877377) over 100 times!
 In fact, it caused enough of a stir in the iOS-Twitterverse that within a day, [Natasha The Robot had written a whole blog post about it](https://www.natashatherobot.com/swift-configuring-a-constant-using-shorthand-argument-names/)!

 Happy that everyone had fun with this tidbit.
 Makes me wonder how many of these little gems are still yet to be discovered (or popularized) as a result of a deeper understanding of the Swift language and its compiler.